 - And "E!
 B!
 A!" in the last level of Elite Beat Agents.

 - Playing well in the Super Smash Bros. series may cause the crowd to cheer for you, with a unique chant for each character.
-Some even act as a Shout-Out to something relating to the character in question:
+In the single player modes of earlier installments, the player can earn a bonus for triggering these.
+Some even act as Shout Outs relating to the character in question:

 - Donkey Kong's cheer is "DK!
 Donkey Kong!", a reference to the chorus of the DK Rap from Donkey Kong 64.